HubRise/website/content/apps/expedy/en/configuration.md

 ## Advanced Settings

 You can set the number of copies and the optional use of an additional printer.
-You can also configure an SMS notification to be set for each print, for an additional fee.
+You can also configure an SMS notification to be sent with each print, subject to an additional fee.
 Please inquire with Expedy.

 To configure the options, follow these steps: